 You must hold a visa and an exemption to Australia’s travel restrictions before you travel.
 You can request an exemption online and must provide appropriate evidence to support your claims.
 Requests may be finalised without further consideration if insufficient evidence is provided.
 All documents need to be officially translated into English.

-Answer – Not qualified for a travel exemption, unless there is compelling and compassionate reason for your travel.
+Answer – Not qualified for a travel exemption, unless there are compelling and compassionate reasons for your travel.

 Answer – Yes.

 No exemptions, unless you have a current valid visa i.e. Spouse/De Facto Partner, Dependent Child/ren; Legal Guardian.